HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     The function of this button is to switch the opacity of the translation window to 0 with one click.
 This switch will not cause the original opacity settings to be forgotten.

 1. #### <i class="fa fa-lock"></i> <i class="btnstatus2 fa fa-unlock"></i> Lock Toolbar
+    After activation, the toolbar will always be displayed.

-    When the toolbar is not locked, it will automatically hide when the mouse moves out; after activation, the toolbar will always be displayed.
+    When the toolbar is not locked, it will automatically hide when the mouse moves away, and it will reappear when the mouse enters the window.
+If the toolbar lock was canceled using the right mouse button, the toolbar will only reappear when the mouse enters the **area of the lock toolbar button and its adjacent buttons on either side**.

     When the toolbar is not locked, if `Mouse Through Window` is activated, the toolbar will only be displayed when the mouse moves to the **area of the Mouse Through Window button and one button to the left and right**; otherwise, as long as the mouse enters the translation window, the toolbar will be displayed.